Intel-bigdata/ceph-mesos/README.md

 Prerequisites
 --------------------------
-1. A Mesos cluster with Docker installed (of course, buddy!).
-We only support CentOS 7 distribution at present.
-So at least <b><em>5</em></b> slaves at present.
+1. A Mesos cluster with Docker installed (duh).
+We only support CentOS 7 distribution at present and requires at least <b><em>5</em></b> slaves.
-2. Slaves in Mesos have networking to download Docker images
+2. Slaves in Mesos have network connection to download Docker images
 3. install libmicrohttpd in all slaves.
 ```sh
 yum -y install libmicrohttpd